 Clark passed away at home on Sept.
 2, 1935, at the age of 83.
 In a very brief newspaper obituary, the Topeka Daily State Journal reported that "Word has been received by Mrs. Laura Forest of the death of her father, Harry Harrison Clark Cole, 85, who died Monday at his home in Richland, Kan.
 No funeral arrangements have been made."

 Despite further searching by the founder of this website in September 2010, at the Topeka and Shawnee County Public Library, no additional new obituaries have been found adding any more detail of knowledge of Clark's life.

-She died in the Metsker residence on Jan.
+Ida became very ill in the first few weeks of 1941.
+Her daughter Candace traveled to help.
+Ida died in the Metsker residence on Jan.
 29, 1941, at the age of 82.
-Following funeral services, held at the United Brethren Church in Richland, she was laid to rest beside her beloved husband in the Pleasant Hill Cemetery near Berryton.
+Word was sent to relatives out of state, and son Ernest is known to have come from his home in San Bernardino, CA. Following funeral services, held at the United Brethren Church in Richland, she was laid to rest beside her beloved husband in the Pleasant Hill Cemetery near Berryton.
 Her obituary was published in the Topeka Daily Capital.